metalichen/random_scripts/README.md

 # random_scripts

-**gpx_to_tsv.py**
+**gpx_to_tsv.py**/n
-Takes all gpx files from current folder and produces a tsv (tab-separated values) file containin the id, long, lat, elevation, and time of the waypoints from these files.
+Takes all gpx files from current folder and produces a tsv (tab-separated values) file containin the id, long, lat, elevation, and time of the waypoints from these files. /n
 Libraries used: gpxpy, glob.

 **extract_reads_by_contig.sh**
-Extacts reads aligning to a list of contigs and their mates wherever they are.
+Extracts reads aligning to a list of contigs and their mates wherever they are.

 Libraries used: samtools, bbmap.